Kimberly Akimbo: Characters

+Historical casting

 Productions

 The play was initially produced at the South Coast Repertory, Costa Mesa, California, from April 13 to May 13, 2001.
 Directed by David Petrarca, the cast starred Marylouise Burke as Kimberly.
 Lindsay-Abaire received the Kesselring Prize in November 2001 for this production.
 The production received the LA Drama Critics Circle Award for Writing in 2001.

 Kimberly Akimbo premiered Off-Broadway at the Manhattan Theatre Club New York City Center Stage 1 on February 4, 2003 and closed on April 6, 2003.
 Directed by David Petrarca, the cast featured Marylouise Burke (Kimberly), John Gallagher, Jr. (Jeff), Ana Gasteyer (Debra), Jodie Markell (Pattie), Jake Weber (Buddy) and Daniel Zaitchik (Jeff).

 Kimberly Akimbo ran from January 21, 2005 through March 6, 2005 at TheaterWorks in Hartford, Connecticut, directed by Rob Ruggiero.
 The production starred Rosemary Prinz as Kimberly.

+The show was presented in Chicago as a midwest premiere production at A Red Orchid Theatre in 2005.

 Musical adaptation

 A musical adaptation of the play premiered at Atlantic Theater Company in November 2021, with book and lyrics by Lindsay-Abaire and music by Jeanine Tesori.
 It was critically acclaimed, and won Best Musical prizes at the Drama Desk, Lucille Lortel, and Outer Critics Circle Awards.
 It began previews on Broadway on October 12, 2022 and opened on November 10 at the Booth Theatre.
+The show received eight 2023 Tony Award nominations, winning for best musical, book, score, leading actress, and supporting actress.